 It can be assembled both as a bike and as furniture.
 When assembled as a bike: 70% taxes.
 When assembled as furniture: only 12%.
 It's built with the same parts and the same materials, it's just put together differently.
 A small difference that makes all the difference.
 After presenting our bike, we asked bikers and bike lovers just one thing: get off their asses off and do something about it.

 This professional campaign titled 'The Outlaw Bike' was published in Brazil in April, 2019.
 It was created for the brand: Bicycling Magazine, by ad agency: Talent.
 This Direct medium campaign is related to the Recreation, Leisure industry and contains 4 media assets.
-It was submitted about 3 years ago.
+It was submitted over 4 years ago.

 Advertising Agency: Talent Marcel, Brazil

 Creative Director: Philippe Degen, Eduardo Martins, Daniell Rezende, Rodrigo Tortima

 Copywriter: Andre Jardim

 Photographer: Rodrigo Ribeiro

 3D Modeling: Fuze Image